barryclark/jekyll-now/_posts/2018-2-8-great-container.md

 ![The Great Container Management Debate]({{site.baseurl}}/images/2018-2-8-pic1.jpg)

-This was a fun event held on Feb 8, 2018, with myself moderating an evening debate between four teams.
+This was a fun event held in London on Feb 8, 2018, with myself moderating an evening debate between four teams.
 Each team consisted of one advocate and one customer.

 -**KUBERNETES:** Luke Bond, Home Office; Ben Hall, Founder of Katacoda